hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 if you don't run `management-center` and so don't run `prometheus`, don't bother with `grafana` either.

+### 12. `remote-job-sub-1` (optional)

+The main jobs in this example are started with the cluster automatically.

+This module is an optional extra to show how to package and submit from the command line.
+The job involvd is an extra, it does not produce data for the web application.
+You can browse it's output with the Management Center.

 ## Running -- sequence

 The following sections describe how to run the example on your local machine, on Docker